When does the water pump need to be replaced?

 Is it necessary to replace a water pump with the timing belt?
 No, but it's an option worth considering.
 For example, if you check an owners manual for one of the Honda vehicles with a V6 engine, it says Replace timing belt and inspect water pump

 .
-Many Honda owners, however, opt to replace a water pump together with the timing belt because if the water pump fails later it will cost the same labor to replace.
+Many Honda owners, however, opt to replace a water pump together with a timing belt because if the water pump fails later it will cost the same labor to replace.
 Plus, a water pump is not a very expensive part ($45-$170).

 For the same reason, if a water pump is driven by a timing chain

 , a mechanic may recommend replacing it as a precaution if some work is done with the timing chain in the same area.

 Again, it's not necessary, but it will be a lot more expensive doing it later, since many parts will have to come off to get to the water pump.